unicode-org/icu4x/CONTRIBUTING.md

 ### Checklist

 Each commit and pull request should follow the [style guide](./docs/style-guide.md) and pass all checks such as tests and `cargo fmt`.
-If the PR is adding any public API changes, we'd also like to ensure that full coverage of `cargo doc` is preserved and code coverage hovers above `90%`.
+If the PR is adding any public API changes, we'd also like to ensure that full coverage of `cargo doc` is preserved and code coverage is above `90%`.

 ### Structure of commits in a Pull Request